btjm123/cv/index.md

 **Google Developers** YouthHacks Hackathon
 - Designed a powerful Telegram-based artifical intelligence chatbot to offer real-time assistance to local students
 - Interfaced with WolframAlpha API to enable chatbot to intelligently answer homework questions and send periodic reminder
-- Populated the 'brain bank' of the chatbot so that it can alleviate students' stress levels by telling appropriate jokes or playing relaxing music at the right time
+- Populated the 'brain bank' of the chatbot so that it can alleviate students' stress levels by telling jokes or playing relaxing music
 - Awarded 2nd Runner's Up in the Open Category
 - Technical domains: node.js, express, integration of FireBase/DialowFlow/WolframAlpha/Telegram APIs, json

-Achieved 1st runners up in the JC Category
-• Exposed to and solved several types of cybersecurity problems (cryptography, programming, OSINT, blind SQL injection etc.)

 `Jan 2019`
 **Defence Science Technology Agency (DSTA)** Cyber Defenders Discovery Camp Brainhack